-In its purest form, "fault" for causing an accident is either created by statute or defined by common law.
+In its purest form, "fault" for causing an accident is either created by law or defined by common law.
 Common law recognizes four basic levels of fault:

-Under common law, individuals who have caused an automobile accident have committed a "tort," a private wrong against another, not founded in "contract," and generally not constituting a crime.
+Under common law, individuals who have caused a car accident have committed a "tort," a private wrong against another (but not rising to the level of an intentional tort or crime).
 Those who have committed torts are referred to as "tortfeasors" under the law.
-Many automobile insurance policies continue to use the word "tortfeasor" to refer to people who are at least partly "at fault" or responsible for an accident.
+Many automobile insurance policies use the word "tortfeasor" to refer to people who are at least partly at fault for an accident.

-There is rarely a question of fault when the tortfeasor has engaged in intentional or reckless misconduct, such as drunk driving.
-But when it comes to something less than intentional misconduct, e.g., general negligence, establishing fault for an automobile accident becomes more complex.
-Moreover, it is often the case that more than one driver or person is negligent and/or has played a role (even inadvertently) in the resulting accident.
-When there are multiple tortfeasors involved in an accident, state law dictates who must pay for both damage to property and injuries to the occupants of vehicles.
+There's rarely a question of fault when a motorist has engaged in intentional or reckless misconduct, such as drunk driving.
+But when it comes to general negligence, as in fender-benders or other routine accidents, establishing fault becomes more complex.
+More than one motorist may be found at least partially responsible.
+When this is the case (and there are multiple tortfeasors involved), state law dictates who must pay for damage to property and injuries to the involved parties.

 Motor Vehicle Statutory Violations

-Every state has passed multiple laws which dictate the manner in which drivers must operate their vehicles upon public roads.
+Every state has passed multiple laws regulating the manner in which drivers must operate their vehicles upon public roads.
 Many of these statutes are actually codified versions of the common law, while others are the result of legislative initiative.